 This can also help you advise your client on best practices.
 If you’re 400 days into litigation on a motor vehicle personal injury case in the Southern District of New York, and the trial has recently completed, your client may begin calling to find out how long it will be until the jury verdict will be delivered.

-In Litigation Analytics, you can not only find out how long an average Jury Verdict outcome takes in SDNY (555 days), but also that verdicts exclusive to the plaintiff tend to take almost 150 days longer than a verdict exclusive to a defendant.
-You can also see a full range – jury verdicts for motor vehicle personal injury actions in SDNY take anywhere from 440 days to 665 days from start to finish.
+In Litigation Analytics, you can not only find out how long an average Jury Verdict outcome takes in SDNY (966 days), but also that verdicts exclusive to the defendant tend to take 76 days longer than a verdict exclusive to a plaintiff.
+You can see a full range of possible times to outcome – most jury verdicts for motor vehicle personal injury actions in SDNY take anywhere from 440 days to 906 days from start to finish, with 667 days as the mean for all of these outcomes.
 At 400 days into litigation, your client’s budget may not survive intact if they begin calling every three days to figure out the status.
 But by educating your client with this information ahead of time, you can prevent that kind of time usage and help keep their case within budget.

 Litigation Analytics not only provides a great way to plan your litigation strategy, but also a way to better manage your relationship with your clients - making you more efficient and more competitive.
 With this advanced Westlaw Edge feature, you’ll be able to provide transparency in an evolving legal world, showcase your personal analytics to prove your value, show clients hard data to set expectations around timelines, and address common budget concerns.